 How Long do Barsingha Live?

-Barasingha have a lifespan of up to 20 years.
+Barasingha deer have a lifespan of up to 20 years.

 What do Barasingha Swamp Deer Eat?

-Barsingha eat predominantly wetland plants and herbaceous plants which they find in there natural habitat.
+Barsingha eat predominantly wetland plants and herbaceous plants which are common in this deer’s natural habitat.
 They also graze on various types of grasses.